forestgrape/coronavirus/index.md

 It is argued
 * the described properties of dry form transmission explain well the observed transmission patterns for Sars-Cov.
-* the entry receptor of Sars-Cov (ACE2) distribution and the observed viral loads in different organs indicate that Sars-Cov has the lung as obligate entry point.
-Particle depositions at exhalation, can explain the viral load in the pharynx and particle deposition at inhalation, show that only aerosols and dry particulates are entering the lung.
+* the entry receptor of Sars-Cov (ACE2) distribution and the observed viral loads in different organs indicate that Sars-Cov has the lower respiratory tract as obligate entry point.
+Particle deposition at inhalation, which show that mainly aerosols and dry particulates are entering the lower respiratory tract, suggest that these two are the only Sars-Cov transmitters.
+The viral loads in the pharynx are in agreement with experiments showing that upon exhalation particles are deposited there.

 The overall argumentation suggests for Sars-Cov the most relevant transmission models are aerosol and the proposed dry form.